-4. Sell Dreams, Not Products
+Sell Dreams, Not Products

+To Steve Jobs, people who buy Apple products are not "consumers."
+They are people with hopes, dreams, and ambitions.
 He builds products to help people achieve their dreams.
 He once said, "some people think you've got to be crazy to buy a Mac, but in that craziness we see genius."
 How do you see your customers?
 Help them unleash their inner genius and you'll win over their hearts and minds.

 - Get to know your customers better.
 Spend more time with them.
 Really get to understand their dreams so you can help fulfill those dreams.

 Say No to 1,000 Things

 Steve Jobs once said, "I'm as proud of what we don't do as I am of what we do."
 He is committed to building products with simple, uncluttered design.
 And that commitment extends beyond products.
 From the design of the iPod to the iPad, from the packaging of Apple's products to the functionality of the Website, in Apple's world, innovation means eliminating the unnecessary so that the necessary may speak.

 - Reduce the clutter.
 Ask yourself, 'What can I cut?'
 Is your Website too cluttered, making it difficult for customers to find what they're looking for?
 Are your products to confusing?
 Is your presentation too long and cluttered?

 Create Insanely Great Experiences

-Jobs has made the Apple stores the gold standard in customer service.
-The Apple store has become the world's best retailer by introducing simple innovations any business can adapt to create deeper, more emotional connections with their customers.
+Jobs has made Apple stores the gold standard in customer service.
+The Apple store has become the world's best retailer by introducing simple innovations any business can adopt to create deeper, more emotional connections with their customers.
 For example, there are no cashiers in an Apple store.
 There are experts, consultants, even geniuses, but no cashiers.
 Why?
 Because Apple is not in the business of moving boxes; they are in the business of enriching lives.
 Big difference.

 - Reconsider everything about your customers' experience.
 Evaluate their experience from the first time they land on your Web site, to calling your office or interacting with your product.
 Improve the customer experience at every step by asking yourself, "What can I do to enrich the lives of my customers?"

 Master the Message

 Steve Jobs is the world's greatest corporate storyteller, turning product launches into an art form.
 You can have the most innovative idea in the world, but if you can't get people excited about it, it doesn't matter.
 For every idea that turns into a successful innovation, there are thousands of ideas that never gain traction because the people behind those ideas failed to tell a compelling story.

 - Use these simple techniques to improve your presentations: Avoid bullet points as much as possible.
 Replace with text with photos and images whenever possible.
 Strive to follow the "40-10" rule-no more than forty words in the first ten slides of your presentation.